 Entries are welcomed from breweries small and large operating in any African country.
 Beers will be double-judged by a handpicked panel of qualified beer judges and industry experts.
-Winners will be announced at the annual Craft Brewers Powwow, a conference for brewers and beer lovers, which takes place in Cape Town in May.
+Although our partner conference, the Craft Brewers Powwow, has unfortunately been cancelled this year due to the pandemic, we are happy to say that the African Beer Cup will go ahead.
+Winners will be announced in early June.

 Beers will be judged according to the 2015 BJCP Guidelines.
 Before completing the entry form, please familiarise yourself with the guidelines and be sure to enter your beer in the correct category.
 Beers will be judged to the guidelines of the category in which they are entered.
 If you have any questions or are not sure which category to use, please contact us.